ccswbs/UoGd7-Training/general.md

 *Note:* If you already know the Central Login-ID and email address, or the user is not U of G authenticated, accounts can be set-up without having the user attempt the initial login.

+## WYSIWYG Editor
+Just a few basic notes.
+* Mousing over the icons will describe their functionality.
+Regarding copying a pasting

 ## Links to other pages on how to create specific content:
 * [How to create a Basic Page](/howto-page.html)